-- If a new subject is created, then initially there is only a link from that subject to its parent but not vice versa.
-In this way, the create operation can be implemented in a non-blocking way. - A subject can only be deleted by the subject that created it.
-It cannot delete itself. - Whenever a subject is deleted, also all of its descendants are deleted.
+• If a new subject is created, then initially there is only a link from that subject to its parent but not vice versa.
+In this way, the create operation can be implemented in a non-blocking way.
+Also, as we will see, all incoming information is under full control of the subject.

-- Public identities can only be used to create private identities but not to create links between relay points. - Private identities can be used to establish links between relay points but only from a relay point of the subject it was meant for to the relay point representing its source.
-Since this source subject originally created the identity, this means that links can only be created by permission of the destination of the link.
-A private identity can only be used once to create a link. - A private identity cannot be created for a $s$ point.
+- A subject can only be deleted by the subject that created it.
+It cannot delete itself.
+Whenever a subject is deleted, also all of its descendants are deleted.
+In this way, there is always a connected tree of parent-child relationships. - Any identity can only be used once.
+This limits the abuse of identities in order to start denial-ofservice attacks, for example. - Identities are necessary in order to establish links between relay points, but only to a relay point that created it.
+Thus, links can only be created to a subject by its explicit consent. - An identity cannot be created for $s$.
 This makes sure that a subject can kill any connection to it at any time (by deleting either one of its relay points or a child subject). - Relay points can establish linked lists.
 The destination of any such list is the base of all of its relay points.
 An identity created for any of the relay points in such a list is meant for the base of this list.
 In this way, lists can be shortcut.
 This is important to allow direct connections between any two subjects that may initially just be in the same connected component.